 Through the front door and reception entrance lies the original living room, native rock fireplace and split log stairway.
 The ceiling and much of the walls are covered with wide wood paneling chosen by Bill Knickerbocker.
 A small, original dining room lies between the living room and kitchen and offers a secluded nook, with its own fireplace.
 The main dining room was converted from part of the first floor original exterior veranda and runs the length of the Mansion.
 It is a perfect place to lose yourself in a wonderful gourmet breakfast with views and to enjoy the antics of the Knickerbocker family of woodpeckers that reside in an old tree just outside the glass.

-The restaurant of our Big Bear Lake lodge, known as the “Bistro at the Mansion”, displays the talent of Chef Robert Friday and Saturday nights by reservation and brunch on Sundays.
+The restaurant of our Big Bear Lake lodge, known as the “Bistro at the Mansion”, serves brunch Thursdays through Sundays from 10-2pm.
 It is, perhaps, the very best fine dining experience at Big Bear Lake!
 Bed and breakfast guests have the added treat of daily gourmet breakfasts.